ebsaral/sentence-builder/README.md

 # Default was set to 2
 builder.get_sentence  # Let's eat 2
-builder.get_sentence({fruit: 2})  # Let's eat 2
+builder.get_sentence({fruit: 1})  # Let's eat 1

 # We may not be able to eat a fruit named 2.
-Let's do the magic
+Let's get sexy:
 node.match_with_options = true
 builder.get_sentence  # Let's eat Cherry
 builder.get_sentence({fruit: 1})  # Let's eat Apple

-# Note: If you want match_with_options to work, the structure of hash must be like:
+# Note: If you want match_with_options to work, the structure of options hash be like:
 # {name: 'Display', value: 1}
 # {name: 'Display', value: 1, foo: bar}

-# Does not replace it with the options if the value does not exist
+# Note II: Cannot replace the node with the options if the value does not exist :/
 builder.get_sentence({fruit: 'Kiwi'})  # Let's eat Kiwi

 ```